MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-apps-in-meetings.md

 # Apps for Teams meetings and calls

 Meetings enable collaboration, partnership, informed communication, and shared feedback.
-The meeting app can deliver a user experience for each stage of the meeting lifecycle.
+The meeting space can deliver a user experience for each stage of the meeting lifecycle.
 The following image gives you an idea of the meeting app extensibility:

 :::image type="content" source="../assets/images/apps-in-meetings/meetingappextensibility.png" alt-text="The screenshot shows you how meeting app extensibility works.":::